DGIorio/exporter_samples/README.md

-# exporter_samplers
+# exporter_samples
-Collection of ready to export .blend samplers
+Collection of ready to export .blend samples

+The .blend files have the textures packed inside itself.
+The files are compressed in the 7z format, so uncompress the samples before using.